2022-23 Princeton Supplemental Essays – Prompts and Tips

 2)What brings you joy?

 What brings you great pleasure and happiness?
 Universal experiences of joy like family, a beautiful sunset, smiling children, or your cat or dog curled on your lap are perfectly acceptable answers here.
 However, you could also talk about dreams for the future, more bittersweet moments, abstract thoughts, moments of glorious introversion, or a time that you unexpectedly felt joy.

 3)What song represents the soundtrack of your life at this moment?

-In the words of Plato, “Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.”
+As Plato wrote, “Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.”
 Music can express emotions that are beyond words.
 What stirs up deep feelings of connection within your soul?
-Be honest—it doesn’t have to be Bach’s Toccata and Fugue in D Minor—it might be a piece by Lady Gaga, Kendrick Lamar, or Lana Del Ray.
+Be honest.
+It doesn’t have to be Bach’s Toccata and Fugue in D Minor.
+Rather, it might be a piece by Lady Gaga, Kendrick Lamar, or Lana Del Ray.
 Don’t be afraid to share what music you genuinely connect with even if it isn’t “high-brow”.

 Want Personalized Essay Assistance?

-If you are interested in working with one of College Transitions’ experienced and knowledgeable essay coaches as you craft your Princeton supplements, we encourage you to get a quote today.
+Lastly, if you are interested in working with one of College Transitions’ experienced and knowledgeable essay coaches as you craft your Princeton supplemental essays, we encourage you to get a quote today.

 Dave has over a decade of professional experience that includes work as a teacher, high school administrator, college professor, and independent educational consultant.
 He is a co-author of the books The Enlightened College Applicant (Rowman & Littlefield, 2016) and Colleges Worth Your Money (Rowman & Littlefield, 2020).